nimdone/nimdone-88471/src/pages/blog/time-saved.md

 ---
 title: >-
-  100% of presenters report that nimdone saves time.
+  100% of presenters report that nimdone saves them time.
 90% of them answered that nimdone will shave off at least 3/4th of the time spent in making presentations
 excerpt: Anonymous survey of 101 faculty presenters conducted via twitter poll
 author: src/data/authors/jane-doe.yaml